Things to Do in Sarasota, Florida for the Perfect Weekend Getaway

 For any budding botanists out there (pun fully intended), Sarasota’s Marie Selby Botanical Gardens offer the perfect jumping-off point into plant life.
-The journey begins with a trip to the 15-acre downtown campus, a verdant oasis that’s mastered the delicate art of orchid-keeping with thousands of blossoms on display across the property.
+The 15-acre downtown campus is a verdant oasis that’s mastered the delicate art of orchid-keeping with thousands of blossoms on display across the property.
 After buzzing with their beauty, head outside for a leisurely stroll along the Mangrove Walkway, a coastal path that showcases one of the state’s most fascinating ecosystems.

-Though Miami tends to dominate the conversation when it comes to Floridian foodie destinations, Sarasota is equipped with some truly spectacular venues for a posh and tasty night on the town.
+Though Miami tends to dominate the conversation when it comes to Floridian food destinations, Sarasota is equipped with some truly spectacular venues for a posh and tasty night on the town.
 Case in point: Michael’s on East, an opulent haunt that’s been serving upscale New American cuisine since 1984.
-With succulent dishes like Munich Pork Shank and Porcini-Rubbed Colorado Rack of Lamb, it’s no wonder this venue has earned the esteemed AAA Four-Diamond Award for 32 years in a row.
+With succulent dishes like Munich Pork Shank and Porcini-Rubbed Colorado Rack of Lamb, it’s no wonder this venue has earned accolades for decades.

-Following the trend, newcomers to Sarasota can also spend a luxurious night at Sage, a polished downtown eatery that operates out of the city’s iconic 1920s-era Sarasota Times Building.
+Visitors can also spend a luxurious night at Sage, a polished downtown eatery that operates out of the city’s iconic 1920s-era Sarasota Times Building.
 While the venue itself may be historic, the dining program is anything but old fashioned, with a wealth of modern cocktails and global dishes gracing the menu.
-If you’re in the mood for a more seafood-specific experience, don’t miss out on Selva Grill, Sarasota’s treasure trove for flawlessly-crafted Ceviche alongside a wealth of other Peruvian specialties.
+If you’re in the mood for a more seafood-specific experience, don’t miss out on Selva Grill, Sarasota’s treasure trove for flawlessly-crafted ceviche alongside a wealth of other Peruvian specialties.

-Sarasota’s recent urban development has ushered in a new wave of high-class hotels, offering weekenders an opportunity to live their best Real Housewives of Sarasota life.
+Sarasota’s recent urban development has ushered in a new wave of high-class hotels, offering weekenders an opportunity to fully kick back.
 For those who appreciate the finer things, the Art Ovation Hotel highlights the city’s deep connection to the fine arts, with art and wine tours plus weekly Meet the Artist events in the hotel’s decked-out lobby.

-Just north of downtown in the Rosemary District, the Hotel Indigo Sarasota provides ample opportunities to explore one of the city’s most stylish neighborhoods.
+Just north of downtown in the Rosemary District, the Hotel Indigo Sarasota is conveniently situated in one of the city’s most stylish neighborhoods.
 Grab a rental bike and head west to Waterfront Park to check out the natural beauty of Florida’s Gulf Coast, or cycle south to Bayfront Park, a lively coastal space that’s perfect for pelican-watching.
 And after a long day exploring the city, reward yourself with a plunge into the hotel’s two outdoor hot and cold wading pools for maximum relaxation.

 Once you’ve had your fill of downtown Sarasota, venture out across the twinkling John Ringling Causeway.
 Just over the bridge, pint-sized St. Armands Key packs a powerful punch in spite of its small stature, brimming with all sorts of dining and shopping opportunities.
-Step up your Vacation Dad game at Tommy Bahama, then head into the stunningly-beautiful Blu Kouzina for a night of succulent Lamb Kebabs and Octopus paired with a bottle of Greek wine.
+Step up your Vacation Dad game with the help of shops like Tommy Bahama, then head into the stunningly-beautiful Blu Kouzina for a night of succulent kebabs paired with a bottle of Greek wine.

-What’s the most iconic circus on earth?
-The top spot most definitely goes to Britney Spears’ sixth album, but the Ringling Bros. and Barnum & Bailey Circus is a pretty close contender.
-Though this once-mighty empire officially shut down in 2017 after almost 150 years of operation, its legacy lives on today at the Ringling Circus Museum.
-While costumes, props, and marketing material can be found in abundance throughout the museum, the most impressive display is hands-down the Howard Bros.
+Though the once-mighty empire of the most iconic circus on earth officially shut down in 2017 after almost 150 years of operation, its legacy lives on today at the Ringling Circus Museum.
+Costumes, props, and marketing material can be found in abundance throughout the museum, but the most impressive display is hands-down the Howard Bros.
 Circus Model, an incredibly intricate scale replica of the Ringling traveling circus spanning more than 44,000 individual pieces.

 Perched outside the Circus Museum, one of Florida’s most coveted venues for art enthusiasts exists in the form of the John and Mable Ringling Museum of Art.
-Established in 1927, the cherished institution serves as the official state art museum of Florida, with over 10,000 different paintings, sculptures, and works of art all housed within its walls.
-And a couple of steps to the west, visitors can take a guided tour of the Ca' d'Zan, an opulent Mediterranean Revival-style palace that once served as the winter home for John and Mable Ringling.
+Established in 1927, the cherished institution serves as the official state art museum of Florida, with more than 10,000 different paintings, sculptures, and works of art all housed within its walls.
+A couple of steps to the west, visitors can take a guided tour of the Ca' d'Zan, an opulent Mediterranean Revival-style palace that once served as the winter home for John and Mable Ringling.

 Eat your weight in pie in Amish Country